Legacy (Star Trek: The Next Generation)

 "Legacy" is the 80th episode of the syndicated American science fiction television series Star Trek: The Next Generation, the sixth episode of the fourth season.
 It marked the point at which the series surpassed the number of episodes in the original series.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise crew is caught in the midst of a civil war on Turkana IV, former crew member Tasha Yar's homeworld.
 While negotiating with one of the factions, they discover that the faction's representative is Tasha's younger sister, Ishara Yar.

+The plot is reminiscent of John Carpenter’s 1981 film Escape from New York which also features a hostage held by a lawless society in a dystopian environment.
+The anti-hero protagonist also wears a brown leather jacket.

 Plot

-The Enterprise, under the command of Captain Jean-Luc Picard (Patrick Stewart), responds to a distress call from the Federation freighter Arcos, which has suffered engine failure and taken emergency orbit around the planet Turkana IV, the birthplace of the Enterprise's late chief of security, Tasha Yar.
-The Enterprise arrives just as the Arcos explodes, and finds a trail left behind by the freighter's escape pod leading to the colony.
-Turkana IV's government collapsed 15 years before; and the last Federation ship to visit, six years earlier, was warned by the colony's warring factions that trespassers to the planet would be executed.
-Because the freighter crew's lives are in danger, Picard decides to attempt a rescue.
+The Enterprise, under the command of Captain Jean-Luc Picard (Patrick Stewart), responds to a distress call from the freighter Arcos.
+The Enterprise arrives just as the Arcos explodes; its escape pod lands on the planet Turkana IV, the birthplace of the Enterprise's late chief of security, Tasha Yar.
+Since Turkana IV is a lawless planet ruled by warring factions, the freighter crew's lives are in danger, and Picard decides to attempt a rescue.

-Commander Riker (Jonathan Frakes) leads an away team to the surface, where they find the colonists initially unperturbed by their presence, but soon end up in a standoff with one of the colony's two remaining warring factions, the Coalition.
-Their leader, Hayne (Don Mirault), reveals that the other faction, the Alliance, holds the Arcos survivors hostage, and offers the Enterprise the Coalition's support in exchange for Federation weapons, a proposal that Riker rejects.
-Hayne, however, after learning of Tasha Yar's service aboard the Enterprise, instead offers as a liaison Ishara Yar (Beth Toussaint), saying she is Tasha's sister.
-Picard accepts Ishara aboard; although the crew is initially skeptical, DNA tests support her claim, and she gradually gains their trust.
-Commander Data (Brent Spiner), who was especially close to Tasha, becomes friends with Ishara, who seems ready to leave behind her life in the colony.
+Commander Riker (Jonathan Frakes) leads an away team to the surface, where they end up in a standoff with one of the two remaining factions, the Coalition.
+Their leader, Hayne (Don Mirault), explains that the other faction, the Alliance, holds the Arcos survivors hostage.
+He offers the Enterprise the Coalition's support, with Tasha's sister Ishara Yar (Beth Toussaint) as liaison.
+Ishara gradually gains the Enterprise crew's trust, befriending Commander Data (Brent Spiner), who was especially close to Tasha.
+Ishara seems ready to leave behind her life in the colony.